-- Changing family dynamics: As families typically have both spouses working full-time outside of the home, there is a reduced ability of adult children to care for their aging parents.
-This inability, together with changing lifestyles, makes seniors' housing facilities an attractive option.
-There is also an increasing demand for home healthcare services, home care, retirement living and LTC. - Recession stability: The LTC sector has historically been insulated from economic cycles.
-This can be attributed to several factors: (i) demand for LTC housing is not usually discretionary but driven by need, which does not fluctuate during economic cycles; (ii) stability of tenure, as seniors, once having moved into a facility, are generally unable to move to alternative accommodation; and (iii) the continual increase in the demand for LTC.
+Recession stability: The LTC sector has historically been insulated from economic cycles.
+This can be attributed to several factors: (i) demand for LTC housing is not discretionary but driven by need, which does not fluctuate during economic cycles; (ii) stability of tenure, as seniors, once having moved into a facility, are generally unable to move to alternative accommodation; and (iii) the continual increase in the demand for LTC.

-The Retirement sector is less insulated from economic cycles when compared to the LTC sector as seniors may not choose retirement living if affordability becomes a factor.
-However, certain of the same factors that support the recession stability of the LTC sector also apply to RRs: (i) seniors are generally retired and receiving stable, fixed and predictable income from private and public pensions, RRSPs and other fixed income investment securities; and (ii) stability of tenure, as seniors, once having moved into a retirement home are reluctant or are unable to move to alternative accommodation, until they require the level of care that makes them eligible for LTC.
+The Retirement sector is less insulated from economic cycles when compared to the LTC sector, as seniors choose retirement living usually based on need and affordability.
+Certain of the same factors that support the recession stability of the LTC sector also apply to RRs: (i) seniors are generally retired and receiving stable, fixed and predictable income from private and public pensions, RRSPs and other fixed income investment securities; and (ii) stability of tenure, as seniors, once having moved into a retirement home are reluctant or are unable to move to alternative accommodation, until they require the level of care that makes them eligible for LTC.